Frequently Asked Questions About Your Child Being a Little

 Any type of relationship requires dedication, consistency, and clear communication.
 It's no different between Bigs and Littles.
 It can take a little bit of time for your child and their Big to get acquainted with each other and for the relationship to feel like it's going well.
 Our staff will check in with you, your child, and your child's Big on a regular basis and provide any needed support.
 It's very important that you ask your child questions about the time they spend with their Big - what they did, how it went, what your child liked or didn't like, how they felt about it, etc. If your child indicates anything about the relationship that raises a concern, please share that with your Match Support Specialist (the BBBS staff member who will be assigned to support your child's match with their Big).

 There is no cost to you to enroll your child or for your child to participate in our programs.
+If your child participates in our Community-Based Program, we expect for your child and their Big Brother/Sister to participate in free or low-cost activities.
+If possible, you are encouraged to contribute to the cost of any activities or outings in which your child participates with their "Big."
 If your child participates in our School-Based Program, you will be required to arrange transportation for them to get home from the school each week.

 Littles must be at least 6 years old and no more than 14 years old at the time they enroll in our program.
 Once matched, your child can remain matched with their Big Brother/Sister until your child turns 18 or graduates from high school, whichever comes last.

 Your child must reside within Butler County.
 They must be able to form a healthy relationship with an adult, and they must be able to verbally communicate with an adult.
 There are no strict income requirements for your child to participate.